 To make a real difference, we ask that you commit to volunteer weekly during term time

-Schools Plus tutors are supported by the Oxford Hub Programme Manager and Schools Plus student committee - we'll be on hand to answers you questions whilst you're volunteering!
+Schools Plus tutors are supported by the Oxford Hub Programme Manager, Alice, and the Schools Plus student committee - we'll be on hand to answers your questions whilst you're volunteering!
 We provide training opportunities and events for you to learn more about teaching and working with young people.

 Your travel expenses to and from the school will be reimbursed.
 We make sure that volunteering will not cost you a thing!